dreamcatcher-tech/network/Inbox/2024-10-28 1024 api should just be action creator.md

 So a napp action needs to include what napp it is destined for, which needs a 'self' key, for everything defined locally, which avoids a global namespace.

+Seems we need to actually write the ts types to disk, that they can be imported without issue, as import on .json cannot be used as a ts type at runtime.